 When appropriate, learning targets and unit plans include district scope and sequence.

-When appropriate, bearing subjects and unit plans include district scope and sequence.
+When appropriate, parting the plans included district scope and sequence.

 - When appropriate, plans illustrate how Individualized Education Plans (IEPs)/parsonal learning plans are addressed in the - When appropriate, plans illustrate how EL strategies are addressed in the classroom